Miss Rapid City Candidate Guide 2024

 It takes some time for us to put together the program book we sell at the door.
 Please email Sara Frankenstein the following as soon as possible:

-The Miss Rapid City Pageant will be held on February 11, 2023 at 7:00pm at the Performing Arts Center (previously the Dakota Middle School) in Rapid City, SD.
+The Miss Rapid City Pageant will be held on February 24, 2024 at 6pm at the Performing Arts Center (610 Columbus Street) in downtown Rapid City, SD.
 Check with your Executive Director (Sara Frankenstein) or www.missrapidcity.org for schedules and other information.

 CAUTION TO ALL CONTESTANTS THAT USE SOCIAL MEDIA.